jseesel/moriarty/README.md

-# Avalon
+# Moriarty

-An avalon web app for starting the game and keeping stats, built in Clojure, ClojureScript, and Reagent.
+A Moriarty's Machinations web app for starting the game and keeping stats, built in Clojure, ClojureScript, and Reagent.

 ## Installation